stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 Once on each of your turns when you hit a creature with your eldritch blast, you can reduce that creature’s speed by 10 feet until the end of your next turn.

 ### Lifedrinker
-Prerequisites: 6th Level Spells, Pact of the Blade
+Prerequisites: 6th Level Spells and Pact of the Blade

 When you hit a creature with your pact weapon, the creature takes extra necrotic damage equal to your Charisma modifier (minimum 1).